scrapy/scrapy/docs/topics/selectors.rst

        Without registering namespaces you can't select or extract data from non-standard namespaces.
 See examples below.

+   .. method:: remove_namespaces()

+       Remove all namespaces, allowing to traverse the document using namespace-less xpaths.
+See example below.

    .. method:: __nonzero__()

        Returns ``True`` if there is any real content selected by this